kovacsb1/stacking-survival-classifier/README.md

 ### The `predict_proba_at` function
 The `predict_proba_at` function is used to predict unseen data.
 It raises an exception if `fit` wasn't called before on the instance.
 It has 2 arguments:
 * `x_new`:  the feature vector of the unseen data point
 * `t`: optional argument.
-The chance of survival is predicted, from the neareast time before t for which exists a risk set  to the nearest time after t, for which exists a risk set.
+The chance of survival is predicted, from the nearest time before t for which exists a risk set  to the nearest time after t, for which exists a risk set.
 Essentially an implementation of Eq.
 8 from the paper

 The function returns one value, a probability.